 This printer's cost-per-print is disappointing.
 Due to the extremely low page yield, you need to buy new cartridges regularly if you print a lot, and even though they're cheap, costs add up quickly over time.
 You can sign up for HP's Instant Ink subscription, which automatically sends you new cartridges when you run out.
 If you want a printer that comes with a two-year subscription to HP's Instant Ink and has a lower cost-per-print, check out the HP ENVY 6075.

 The HP ENVY Pro 6455 prints slowly, similar to the HP ENVY 6055, especially black-only and color documents.
 It also takes a fair amount of time to print a photo.
 The output tray has a capacity of 25 pages.

 The HP ENVY Pro 6455 has decent photo printing quality.
-The colors are full of detail and well-defined.
+The colors are full of details and well-defined.
 However, the tone seems faded, and it doesn't produce deep blacks.
 There's also some banding in the grayscale.

 The HP Smart app has decent features.
-You can perform maintenance tasks such as cleaning printheads, and you can also order new cartridges.
+You can perform maintenance tasks like cleaning printheads, and you can order new cartridges.
 You can also scan documents from your device's camera and print photos and PDF files from an Android or iOS device.
 However, if you want to print Microsoft Office, TXT, or HTML files, you can do it only from an iOS device.

 |ENVY Pro 6455||White/Gray|